zendesk/maxwell/docs/docs/config.md

 position after a master change.
 Note that you will still have to re-point maxwell to the new master.

-GTID support in Maxwell is considered alpha-quality at the moment; notably, Maxwell is unable to transparently upgrade from a traditional-replication scenario to a GTID-replication scenario; currently, when you enable gtid mode Maxwell will recapture the schema and GTID-position from "wherever the master
+GTID support in Maxwell is considered beta-quality at the moment; notably, Maxwell is unable to transparently upgrade from a traditional-replication scenario to a GTID-replication scenario; currently, when you enable gtid mode Maxwell will recapture the schema and GTID-position from "wherever the master